xrash/gonf/README.md

 ## TODO
  - Detect syntax errors and generate nice error messages
- - Add support to arrays in the Map() call
  - Write a real spec
  - Think about the possibility of extending the format to support including external files (something like @include)